News

 Spend a few moments praying for the people you know and love, for the world, for peace and for the relief of refugees everywhere.

-On the Second Sunday before Lent
+On the Third Sunday of Lent

 Praying for the Earth Wind energy